TaoELi/cavity-md-ipi/tutorials/README.md

 ## Installation

 1. Install the modified i-pi (in folder ../i-pi-master-py3/) package on your personal Linux computer or goverment supercomputer (e.g., NERSC); see [here](http://ipi-code.org/resources/documentation/) for a guide.
 Here, the simplest installation method is provided.
+We need to work under a python3 (<= 3.8) environment.

   Please open a terminal
 ```bash